Did you know that 69 percent of Americans are “somewhat worried” about climate change? In fact, 29 percent are reported to be “very worried.”

 These included war-torn Syria and Nicaragua.
 However, since then, both countries have pledged to sign the agreement.
 This would leave the United States as the only country not signed up to the agreement.

-There are, however, large emitting countries who have yet to formally adopt the agreement.
+There are, however, large emitting countries that have yet to formally adopt the agreement.
 These include Turkey, Iran, and Russia.

 5. Why Does the United States Want to Leave?